Connect with others who understand.

 • Difficulty exercising or performing strenuous activities

-In some cases, stroke, heart attack, or congestive heart failure are the first noticeable signs of apical HCM that lead to a diagnosis.
+In some cases, stroke, heart attack, or congestive heart failure is the first noticeable sign of apical HCM that leads to a diagnosis.

 How Is Apical Hypertrophic Cardiomyopathy Diagnosed?

-Apical HCM is diagnosed using a few different imaging techniques that help your cardiologist take a closer look at your heart.
-They may also use electrocardiography to measure your heart’s rhythm.
-There is no one test used to diagnose apical HCM — instead, doctors use findings from all three tests to make a final diagnosis.
+Apical HCM is diagnosed using a few imaging techniques that help your cardiologist take a closer look at your heart.
+Your doctor might also use electrocardiography to measure your heart rhythm.
+No one test is used to diagnose apical HCM — instead, doctors use findings from several tests to make a final diagnosis.

 Echocardiogram

 Cardiologists may choose to use either a transthoracic echocardiogram (TTE) or a transesophageal echocardiogram (TEE) to look at your heart.
-TTE takes pictures using a transducer placed over your chest.
+TTE takes pictures by placing a device called a transducer over your chest.
 In some cases, your ribs or lungs may block the ability to get clear images.
-When this happens, you may have a TEE, which uses an endoscope, which is a long thin tube with a transducer attached to the end that’s inserted down your throat.
+When this happens, you may have a TEE, which uses an ultrasound probe placed into your esophagus.

-Cardiologists use echocardiography to look for abnormalities in your heart, including thickening of the ventricular wall at the apex.
-Apical HCM is diagnosed when the thickness of the LV wall is greater than 15 millimeters.
+Cardiologists use echocardiography to look for heart abnormalities, including thickening of the ventricular wall at the apex.
+Apical HCM is diagnosed when the left ventricle wall thickness is greater than 15 millimeters.

-A specific type of echocardiography, known as Doppler echocardiography, can also be used to measure the blood flow through the heart.
+A specific type of echocardiographic exam, known as Doppler echocardiography, can also be used to measure the blood flow through the heart.
 For people with HCM, cardiologists use the Doppler technique to check the difference in pressure between the bottom of the heart and the top with blood, where blood flows through the aortic valve into the body.
-This can let them know if you’re at risk for other complications.
-These include irregular heartbeats in the ventricles and thromboembolism — blockage of blood vessels with blood clots.
+This can show if you’re at risk of other complications, including irregular heartbeats in the ventricles and thromboembolism (blockage of blood vessels with blood clots).

-Before a cardiac MRI, you may have a contrast agent injected into your blood via IV line.
+Before a cardiac MRI, you may have a contrast agent injected into your blood via an IV line.
 This helps your heart stand out in images.
 Gadolinium is a common contrast agent used, and it can help cardiologists look for fibrosis (scar tissue) in the heart.
-In people with apical HCM, fibrosis can cause arrhythmias (irregular heartbeat) and may lead to the development of heart failure.
+In people with apical HCM, fibrosis can cause arrhythmias (irregular heartbeat) and may lead to heart failure.

 Electrocardiogram